Two-round Ramsey games on random graphs: Proof of the 0-statements

 \item Otherwise, since $C_{i-1} \neq C$ and $C$ is a collage, there must be a copy of $K_3$, $F_0^-$ or $F_1^-$ in $C$ that intersects $C_{i-1}$ in at least one edge but is not fully contained in $C_{i-1}$.
-Call such a copy \emph{regular} if it is a copy of $F_0^-$ and it intersects $C$ in a triangle; otherwise, call it \emph{degenerate}.
-We say that a regular copy of $F_0^-$ is \emph{rooted} at $e$ if $e$ belongs to its intersection with $C_{i-1}$ and it is the edge of the triangle that also participates in the (unique) $4$-cycle of $F_0^-$. \begin{itemize} \item If there exist regular copies of $F_0^-$, then to each copy associate a number $x\in \NN$ which is the position in $L_E$ of the edge that the copy is rooted at.
-Take a copy of $F_0^-$ that minimises this position and add this minimum $x$ to $L_O$.
-Update $L_V$ and $L_E$ by appending to it the vertices and the edges of our copy of $F_0^-$ that do not lie in $C_{i-1}$: the five such edges are added according to their relative order in $\sigma$ and the three vertices in some canonical order.
-Note that this defines $C_i$ with $e(C_i) = e(C_{i-1}) + 5$ and $v(C_i) = v(C_{i-1})+3$. \item If there are no regular copies of $F_0^-$, add some degenerate copy of $K_3$, $F_0^-$ or $F_1^-$, append to $L_V$ and to $L_E$ the vertices and the edges of this copy that do not lie in $C_{i-1}$: the edges are added according their relative order in $\sigma$ and the vertices (if there are any) in an arbitrary order; this again defines $C_i$.
+Call such a copy \emph{regular} if it is a copy of $F_0^-$ and it intersects $C_{i-1}$ in a triangle; otherwise, call it \emph{degenerate}.
+We say that a regular copy of $F_0^-$ is \emph{rooted} at $e$ if $e$ belongs to its intersection with $C_{i-1}$ and it is the edge of the triangle that also participates in the (unique) $4$-cycle of $F_0^-$. \begin{itemize} \item If there exist regular copies of $F_0^-$, then to each copy associate a number $x\in \NN$ which is the position in $L_T$ of the edge $e_x$ that the copy is rooted at.
+Take a copy of $F_0^-$ that minimises this position and add this minimum $x$ to $L_O$ if the vertices of $e_x$ appear in $L_V$ in an order consistent with their degrees in the copy of $F_0^-$.
+If, on the other hand, the vertex of $e_x$ which has degree 4 in the copy of $F_0^-$ appears in $L_V$ before the vertex of $e_x$ with degree 3, we add $-x$ to $L_O$.
+We also update $L_V$ and $L_E$ by appending the vertices and the edges of our copy of $F_0^-$ that do not lie in $C_{i-1}$: the five such edges are added according to their relative order in $\sigma$ and the three vertices in some canonical order.
+Note that this defines $C_i$ with $e(C_i) = e(C_{i-1}) + 5$ and $v(C_i) = v(C_{i-1})+3$.
+Finally, we add to $L_T$ all edges that are in a triangle in $C_i$ but not in a triangle in $C_{i-1}$, adding them in the order that they appear in $L_E$. \item If there are no regular copies of $F_0^-$, fix some degenerate copy of $K_3$, $F_0^-$ or $F_1^-$, append to $L_V$ and to $L_E$ the vertices and the edges of this copy that do not lie in $C_{i-1}$: the edges are added according to their relative order in $\sigma$ and the vertices (if there are any) in an arbitrary order; this again defines $C_i$.
+We then add to $L_T$ all edges that are in a triangle in $C_i$ but not in a triangle in $C_{i-1}$, adding them in the order that they appear in $L_E$.
 Finally, detail this degenerate step $i$ by logging it in $L_D$ along with the set of edges in $E(C_i)\setminus E(C_{i-1})$. \end{itemize} \end{itemize} Since each step increases $L_E$ by at least one, this algorithm terminates for any $C\in \Cbad$.
 We may thus define $\Ccores$ as the set of all its outputs, that is, $\Ccores \coloneqq \{C^* : C \in \Cbad\}$.
 This definition guarantees that $\Ccores$ satisfies~\ref{item:Ccores-1} above; we will show that it also satisfies~\ref{item:Ccores-2} and~\ref{item:Ccores-3}.
 First though we establish the following key estimate that bounds the distance of $e(C_i)$ from $5v(C_i)/3$ in terms of the number of degenerate steps (equivalently, the size of $|L_D|$) at the end of step $i$, which we denote by $d(i)$.